 Students could opt in for a hostel room to save money.
 The difference in prices comes mainly from the number of occupants per room.
 Naturally, privacy costs more.
 RSU rooms cost between €80 to €400.

-At present, RSU offers graduate-entry courses only in the Latvian language.
-Medlink Students is in constant touch with the university and will update any new information regarding the English graduate entry course.
+At present, RSU offers a graduate-entry route only in the Latvian language.
+Medlink Students is in constant touch with the university and will update any new information regarding the English graduate entry route.

 Latvians are friendly, hospitable, enterprising, and tolerant.
 The last part is evident in the religious belonging of people, who are spread between Lutheranism, Catholicism and Russian Orthodox in similar percentages.
 Therefore, international students would find themselves welcome in Latvia.